Marco Dimitri: Court cases

 In 1996 Dimitri was accused of raping a two-year-old boy and a teenage girl in Satanic rituals, a case which sparked intense media attention.
 After 14 months in prison he was exonerated of all charges.

 Dimitri, together with fellow Bambini di Satana members Piergiorgio Bonora and Gennaro Luongo, were arrested on the charges of rape and fined for sexual assault, to which was later added violence against minors, violation of a tomb and desecration of a corpse.
 He rejected these allegations vigorously for more than a year while he was in police custody.
 In 1997 the court ruled that these incidents had never happened and acquitted Dimitri.
 Released from prison he continued his activities supported not only by Satanists but also by counterculturalists like the Luther Blissett Project as well as some writers and journalists.

 In 2001 the acquittal was appealed by public prosecutor Lucia Musti, who had led the unsuccessful prosecution in 1996.
 Dimitri was again acquitted, again due to lack of supporting evidence.
 In 2005 he was awarded compensation for unjust detention with the sum of €100,000.

-Political activity and Democrazia Atea
+Political activity

 In August 2012 Dimitri joined the Italian reformist party Democrazia Atea (DA).
 The party, led by astrophysicist Margherita Hack, shares what were Dimitri's disestablishmentarian views.
 In February 2013 he became the DA's candidate from Roma's district Lazio 2 for the Italian Parliament, a move that generated much controversy and media coverage.